-Club practice precinct (east of the club house) The practice precinct was excavated on a number of occasions from 1928 to 1970.
-In the early 1970s the south-eastern area of this land was bulldozed and redeveloped as part of the overall golf course design as a direct result of the state government requiring some of the golf course land to constuct Southern the early 2000s the practice precicent was renovated as part of a plan to improve course facilities for practice, and to have the course fit with the natural contours and appearance of the sandy dunes and lakes that dominate its site.
-This included extensive distubrance of the practice precinct area.
-In 2005 a new club house was built and this resulted in removal of the tennis courts.
-The practice precinct and some of the driving range tee was buildozed to remove the tennis courts and then construct the practice chipping area (ibid, 2016,
+Club practice precinct (east or the volume property).
+The practice precinct was excavated on a number of occasions from 1928 to 1970.
+In the early 1970s the south-eastern area of this land was buildozed and redeveloped as part of the overall golf course design as a direct result of the state government requiring some of the golf course land to constact Southern

 Cross Drive.
 This included extensive excavation of the area of the practice precinct of the golf course.
-In the mid-1970s some of the practice precinct area formed part of the tennis court construction which required bulldoxing the area to prepare the ground for new tennis courts.
-This was conducted as part of construction of the golf course clubhouse (Kirkman, 2016, 4)
+In the mid-1970s some of the practice precinct area formed part of the tensic sourt construction which required buildosing the area to prepare the ground for new tennis courts.
+This was conducted as part of construction of the golf course clubhouse (kirkman, 2016, 4)